Let’s Be Honest: Education Technology Has Been Underwhelming So Far

 This leaves little room for vision and paradigm-shifting thought because new thinking has to visibly connect with existing thought and practice.
 So what we’re left with instead is iteration.
 Simpler messaging.
 Easier sharing.
 More streamlined skills practice.
 Learn to read, learn your times tables, learn the capitals and the flags and maybe another language and coding and good gracious.

 A lot of bursting fireworks, but very few huge leaps forward.
 Today’s younger generation is abandoning email en masse.
 For what?
 Less robust tools like texting and facebook messaging.
-The irony.

 Education technology cannot be a synecdoche for teaching.
 To transform learning, technology will have to embed itself inside of communities, curriculum, classrooms, schools, books, and everything else and shred it from the inside out in such a way that we can’t put it back together again.